radian-software/apheleia/README.md

 Apheleia does not currently support TRAMP, and is therefore automatically disabled for remote files.

+If an error occurs while formatting, a message is displayed in the echo area.
+You can jump to the error by invoking `M-x apheleia-goto-error`, or manually switch to the log buffer mentioned in the message.

 You can configure error reporting using the following user options:

 * `apheleia-hide-log-buffers`: By default, errors from formatters are